feliperochadev/check-js/README.md

 - checkTest("name of test", function())

-  Test a set of assertions, using assert for each assert inside the parameter function().
+  Test a set of assertions, using assert() inside the parameter function() for each assertion.

 - checkTestAsync("name of test", function())

-  Test a set of asynchronous/callback assertions, using assertAsync() for each assert inside the parameter function().
+  Test a set of asynchronous/callback assertions, using assertAsync() inside the parameter function() for each assertion.

 See some examples in Examples folder.